 Once we have a good idea of what is wrong we will explain things to you, answer any questions and discuss your treatment options.
 If appropriate we can then give you advice and/or exercises to use as a means of helping you take control of your problem.
 We will follow up this online instruction with a bespoke exercise programme which you will be able to access through our dedicated online exercise platform called Physiotec.
 If you require any follow up we can discuss this with you at the end of the session.
 This may be a further online appointment or simply a phone call, depending on your needs.

 Any payment for online appointments can be made through our website shop.
 Just select the appropriate appointment fee and follow the instructions.
 If you do not have a PayPal account just let us know and we can identify an alternative way to pay.

-As lockdown restrictions have eased a little it is now okay for you to seek treatment with an osteopath, although it is important that you are mindful of the potential for infection and the risk this may pose to you or your family, especially those over 70 or those living with a condition such as diabetes, chronic lung disorders and other long term illnesses.
-We are offering video appointments to patients who are unable to come and see us face-to-face.
-These have proved to be very helpful to those we have seen so far.
-If you are apprehensive about coming to see us, why don’t you call; we’d be happy to chat with you about things.
+As lockdown restrictions have lifted it is now okay for you to seek treatment with an osteopath, although it is important that you are mindful of the potential for infection and the risk this may pose to you or your family, especially those over 70 or those living with a condition such as diabetes, chronic lung disorders and other long term illnesses.

 The following guide should help you identify if it is okay for you to come and see us.
 Hopefully all your questions will be answered but if you are still uncertain after reading it through please give us a ring.